Excessive Heat Warning issued for Yavapai County Valleys and Basins by NWS - News Break

 Excessive Heat Warning issued for Yavapai County Valleys and Basins by NWS

-Effective: 2021-07-10 05:09:00 PDT Expires: 2021-07-10 20:00:00 PDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Drink plenty of fluids, stay in an air-conditioned room, stay out of the sun, and check up on relatives and neighbors.
+Effective: 2021-07-09 10:00:00 PDT Expires: 2021-07-10 20:00:00 PDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Drink plenty of fluids, stay in an air-conditioned room, stay out of the sun, and check up on relatives and neighbors.
 Young children and pets should never be left unattended in vehicles under any circumstances.
 Take extra precautions if you work or spend time outside.
 When possible reschedule strenuous activities to early morning or evening.
 Know the signs and symptoms of heat exhaustion and heat stroke.
 Wear lightweight and loose fitting clothing when possible.
 To reduce risk during outdoor work, the Occupational Safety and Health Administration recommends scheduling frequent rest breaks in shaded or air conditioned environments.
 Anyone overcome by heat should be moved to a cool and shaded location.
 Heat stroke is an emergency!
 Call 9 1 1.
-Target Area: Yavapai County Valleys and Basins EXCESSIVE HEAT WARNING REMAINS IN EFFECT UNTIL 8 PM MST THIS EVENING * WHAT...Dangerously hot conditions with temperatures up to 110. * WHERE...Lower valleys of Yavapai county including Cottonwood, Camp Verde, Cordes Junction and Bagdad. * WHEN...Until 8 PM MST this evening. * IMPACTS...Extreme heat will significantly increase the potential for heat related illnesses, particularly for those working or participating in outdoor activities.alerts.weather.gov
+Target Area: Yavapai County Valleys and Basins EXCESSIVE HEAT WARNING REMAINS IN EFFECT FROM 10 AM THIS MORNING TO 8 PM MST SATURDAY * WHAT...Dangerously hot conditions with temperatures up to 110 expected. * WHERE...Lower valleys of Yavapai county including Cottonwood, Camp Verde, Cordes Junction and Bagdad. * WHEN...From 10 AM this morning to 8 PM MST Saturday. * IMPACTS...Extreme heat will significantly increase the potential for heat related illnesses, particularly for those working or participating in outdoor activities.alerts.weather.gov

 Comments / 0